catalyst-cloud/catalystcloud-docs/source/best-practices.rst

 is possible for underlying system generated cloud objects, such as flavor and image IDs to also change.

-With this in mind, if you are running comands from the CLI tools or one of the support SDKs, it is recommended to lookup the ID before using it to ensure that the correct object is referenced.
+With this in mind, if you are running commands from the CLI tools or one of the support SDKs, it is recommended to lookup the ID before using it to ensure that the correct object is referenced.